What are Club Goods?

 1. Public goods

-They are goods that are non-excludable and non-rivalrous and include things such as the air, emergency services, national defense, and broadcast television.
+They are goods that are non-excludable and non-rivalrous.
+They include things such as the air, emergency services, national defense, and broadcast television.

 2. Club goods

-They are goods that are non-rivalrous, but excludable and include things such as satellite TV, private parks, and movie theatres.
+They are goods that are non-rivalrous, but excludable.
+They include things such as satellite TV, private parks, and movie theatres.

 3. Common goods

-Goods, such as timber, coal, or fish stock, that are non-excludable and rivalrous, meaning their use by one or more make them unavailable to others (you can’t use a fish more than once); however, they are generally not exclusive.
+Goods, such as timber, coal, or fish stock, that are non-excludable and rivalrous, meaning their use by some makes them then unavailable or less available for use by others (you can’t eat a fish more than once).

 4. Private goods